Rolv-Apneseth/image-type-converter/README.md

 ## Installation

 1. Requires python 3.6+ to run.
 Python can be installed from [here](https://www.python.org/downloads/).
-2. Clone the repository by opening your command line/terminal and run: `git clone https://github.com/Rolv-Apneseth/image-type-converter.git`
+2. To download, click on code to the top right and download as a zip file.
+You can unzip using your preferred program.
-   - Note: if you don't have git, it can be downloaded from [here](https://git-scm.com/downloads).
+   - You can also clone the repository using git
 3. Install the requirements for the program.
-   - In your terminal, navigate to the cloned directory and run: `python3 -m pip install -r requirements.txt`
+   - In your terminal, navigate to the unzipped folder and run: `python3 -m pip install -r requirements.txt`
 4. To run the actual program, navigate further into the image-type-converter folder and run: `python3 main.py`

 ## Usage